NeatoTaquito/PythonForEverybody/README.md

+# PythonForEverybody
-# PythonForEverybodyGoals (high level intended outcomes; for software, a Product Backlog)
+## Goals (high level intended outcomes; for software, a Product Backlog)
-Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+**bold text1.
+First item Complete This Course and understand my FIRST coding language** Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
 Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test) Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)